-First unveiled earlier this year at Baselworld 2009 and set to go on sale in less than a month in the beginning of October, the new Victorinox Swiss Army Airboss Mach 4 (ref.
+First unveiled at the Baselworld 2009 and going on sale at the beginning of October of the same year, the Victorinox Swiss Army Airboss Mach 4 (ref.
 241381) featured a “love it or hate it, we don’t care” layout of its huge dial, but had at least one advantage over competitors that you just could’t deny: it was powered by an almost legendary Unitas 6497 hand-wound movement known for its impressive power reserve, the decent ability for keeping good time, as well as that old-school charisma that more modern mechanisms simply don’t have.

-Although mostly known for their high-quality Swiss Army multi-functional pocket knives, the Swiss brand also sells its own family of wrist watches that, if properly serviced, are usually of superior quality to similarly priced competitors and, if serviced properly, tend to work for years without giving their owners any trouble.
+Although mostly known for their high-quality Swiss Army multi-functional pocket knives, the Swiss brand also sells its own family of “pilots” that, if properly serviced, are usually of superior quality to similarly priced competitors and, if serviced properly, tend to work for years without giving their owners any trouble.

 Since the brand has a strong “military” aura about it, their best selling collections continue to be all sorts of pilot’s watches.

-Powered by a pocket-watch-sized Unitas 6497 hand-wound caliber, the watch comes in a huge 45 mm stainless steel case.
-Although definitely oversized, the case nevertheless has one natural advantage: it provides lots of real estate for the dial.
+Powered by a pocket-watch-sized Unitas 6497 hand-wound caliber, the Mach 4 comes in a huge 45 mm stainless steel case.
+Although oversized, the case nevertheless has one natural advantage: it provides lots of real estate for the dial.

 The dial of this 241381 is so large that there is enough space for a huge seconds-counter at 7 o’clock, a set of huge Arabic numerals, and even for an inner rotating bezel of the Airboss.
 Operated by a separate crown at 2 o’clock, the bezel serves to track time between different events.
 Sorry, at this time of night I can’t imagine what kind of events an average owner is supposed to track with this 60-minute scale.

 Of course, persons suffering from obsessive-compulsive disorder will love the function.